 In management speak, “silo-busting” is a term used by executives to hammer home the fact that silos can undermine organizational progress.
 Even though it’s one of those cringe-worthy buzzwords, the reality is a lack of information sharing (or information flow) between groups or team members within a group does inhibit and even reduce productivity.
-And, with the increased reliance from teams on key SaaS and cloud applications, the importance of synchronizing information between these tools is vital for managers that want to drive efficiency, collaboration, and lower costs.
+And, with the increased reliance from teams on key cloud and SaaS apps, the importance of synchronizing information between these tools is vital for managers that want to drive efficiency, collaboration, and lower costs.

 Myths That Hold Back Progress